jrsinclair/mazes-presentation/presentation.md

 const grid = Map(roomList);
 ```

 Note: All we do is create an array with n^2 entries, then we map over it to create an array of pairs.
 The left item in each pair is a point.
+The x-value for the point is `i` mod `n`.
+The y-value is `i` divided by `n`.
 And the right item in the pair is an empty list.
-We then pass that list of pairs to the Map constructor and that creates our Map.
+We then pass that list of pairs to the immutable Map constructor and that creates our Map.

 ---

 ## A random room to start in

-Note: In our algorithm, we need to pick things at random.
-Like, for instance, our starting room.
+Note: Next, we need a room picked at random to start in.
 But for this exercise, we're trying to work with pure functions as much as possible.
-And something that's different every time you call it is considered 'impure'.
+And something that's different every time you call it , like `Math.random()`, is considered 'impure'.
 So, we're going to quickly whip up our own pseudo random number generator to sidestep this problem.

 ---